LaunchCode-Education-Archived/skills-back-end-csharp/assignments/techjobs-console/README.md

 The `GetUserSelection` method takes in a string to display above the menu, to give them context for what they are being asked.
 It also takes in a dictionary with string keys and string values.
 How is this used?
 What will this dictionary contain when the method runs?

 To figure this out, right-click on the method name and select *Find All References*.
-This will open a pane and display each location in the program where `displayMenuChoice` is called.
+This will open a pane and display each location in the program where `GetUserSelection` is called.
 The first such usage is the first line of the main `while loop`:

 ```csharp
 string actionChoice = GetUserSelection("View Jobs", actionChoices);